startsUp/startsup.github.io/README.md

 Created with React and ThreeJS.

 ## GitHub Actions
-Worklow auto builds on every commits to source and deploys to github pages.
+Worklow auto builds on every commit to source and deploys to github pages.